arifruszaini/arifruszaini.github.io/README.md

 # List of Improvements

-- Login Page and Dashboard pages
+- Login Page, Dashboard pages and Location Jobs pages

 - Already stated in website.